 There are a number of reasons an ostomy surgery may be necessary and several different types of procedures.
 The most common reasons include injury and disease in a portion of the intestine.
 When a patient’s intestines need time to heal after injury, a temporary stoma may be created with the intention to reconnect the intestines later.
-When a portion of the intestines has to be removed – such as in some severe cases of Crohn’s disease or ulcerative colitis – a permanent stoma is created and the affected portion of the intestines can be removed to help relieve symptoms of these distressing digestive conditions.
+When a portion of the intestines has to be removed – such as in some severe cases of Chron’s disease or ulcerative colitis – a permanent stoma is created and the affected portion of the intestines can be removed to help relieve symptoms of these distressing digestive conditions.
 An ostomy bag is attached to the stoma and adhered externally to the skin.
 Waste is then collected in the bag, which can be emptied, cleaned and replaced as needed.

 Adjusting to Your New Routine

 This is certainly a different way for the body to function – but there’s no shame in it.
 Many patients worry about how having a waste collection bag attached to them will affect their lifestyle and self-esteem.
 It’s perfectly normal to acknowledge the downsides and grieve the things in your life that change after a major procedure such as an ostomy.
 But focusing on the benefits can improve your outlook on your new life with an ostomy bag, whether it is a temporary step in a longer term recovery or a permanent change.